 - complete RP & SE 300 Individuals with Disabilities by the end of the summer before beginning the program if applying to the MC–EA/Special Education Dual Major option.

-Note: In previous years, applicants to teacher education programs were required to submit scores from one of the following exams: ACT, SAT, Praxis I/PPST, Praxis Core, or GRE.
+In previous years, applicants to teacher education programs were required to submit scores from one of the following exams: ACT, SAT, Praxis I/PPST, Praxis Core, or GRE.
 Under emergency rules announced by the Wisconsin Department of Public Instruction, no applicants need to submit scores for any exam as a component of their application to this program.
 The exam requirement was officially removed by the School of Education on November 15, 2017.

-Two grade point averages will be calculated to determine candidates' eligibility to programs.
+For programs requiring a minimum GPA to apply, two grade point averages will be calculated to determine candidates' eligibility to programs.
 GPAs will be calculated using

 - all transferable college level coursework attempted, and